camunda/camunda-docs/docs/components/modeler/bpmn/events.md

 <div bpmn="intermediate-events.bpmn" callouts="event1, event2" />

-In normal flow, an intermediate throw event executes its event (e.g. send a message) once the token has reached it, and once done the token continues to all outgoing sequence flows (<span className="callout">1</span>).
+In normal flow, an intermediate throw event executes its event (e.g. send a message) once the token has reached it.
+Once complete, the token continues to all outgoing sequence flows (<span className="callout">1</span>).

-An intermediate catch event, however, stops the token, and waits until the event it is waiting for occurs, at which execution resumes, and the token moves on (<span className="callout">2</span>).
+An intermediate catch event, however, stops the token and waits until the event it is waiting for occurs, at which point execution resumes and the token moves on (<span className="callout">2</span>).

 ## Boundary events